-(Mark One) ☑ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934
+(Mark One) $\hfill \boxtimes$ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the fiscal year ended December 31, 2021
+For the fiscal year ended December 31, 2022

-C or ☐ TRANSITION REPORT PURS UANT TO SECTION 13 (OR 15(d) OF THE SEC CURITIES EXCHANGE ACT OF 1934 For th ne transition period from to Commission File Number 000-55626 WESTERN URANIUM (Exact Name of Registrant as Specified in Its Cha rter) Ontario, Canada 98-1271843 (State or Other Jurisdiction of Incorporation or Organization) (I.R.S.
-Employer Identification Number) 330 Bay Street, Suite 1400 Toronto, Ontario, Canada M5H 2S8 (Address of Principal Executive Offices) (Zip Code) (970) 8 64-2125 (Registrant's Telephone Nu mber, Including Area C (ode) Se curities registered pursua nt to Section 12(b) of t he Act: Title of each class Trading Symbol(s) Name of exchange on which registered N/A Se ecurities registered pursua nt to Section 12(g) of t he Act: Commo n Shares (Title o f Class) Indicate by check mark if the registrant is a well- known seasoned issuer, as c lefined in Rule 405 of the ne Securities Act.
-Yes □ No ⊠ Indicate by check mark if the registrant is not req quired to file reports pursuan t to Section 13 or 15(d) of the Exchange Act.
-Yes \square No \boxtimes Note - Checking the box above will not relieve obligations under those Sections. e any registrant required to file reports pursuant to Section 13 or 15(d) of the Exchange Act from their n 13 or 15(d) of the Securities Exchange Act of 1934 such reports), and (2) has been subject to such filing Indicate by check mark whether the registrant has Regulation S-T during the preceding 12 months (File required to be submitted pursuant to Rule 405 of quired to submit such files).
-Yes \boxtimes No \square Indicate by check mark whether the registrant is emerging growth company.
-See the definitions company" in Rule 12b-2 of the Exchange Act. a large accelerated filer, an of "large accelerated filer, accelerated filer, a nor "accelerated filer," a-accelerated filer, a smaller reporting company, or an ismaller reporting company," and "emerging growth Large accelerated filer □ Non-accelerated filer ⊠ Accelerated filer Smaller reporting comp Emerging growth comp If an emerging growth company, indicate by checor revised financial accounting standards provide xtended transition period for complying with any new ment's assessment of the effectiveness of its internal 62(b)) by the registered public accounting firm that
+, , , , , , , , , , , , , , , , , or ☐ TRANSITION REPORT PU URSUANT TO SECTION 13 OR 15(d) OF THE SECURITI ES EXCHANGE ACT OF 1934 Fo or the transition period from to - Commission File Nur nber 000-55626 WESTERN URANIUM & (Exact Name of Registrant as (Exact Ivallie of Registralit as specified in its Charter) Ontario, Canada 98-1271843 (State or Other Jurisdiction (I.R.S.
+Employer Incorporation or Organizat 10n) Identification Number) 330 Bay Street, Suite 14 Toronto, Ontario, Canada M5H 2S8 (Address of Principal Executive Offices) (Zip Code) (970) 864- 2125 (Registrant's Telephone Numb er, Including Area Code) Securities registered pursuant t o Section 12(b) of the Act: Title of each class Trading Syn nbol(s) Name of exchange on which registered N/A Securities registered pursuant t o Section 12(g) of the Act: Common S hares (Title of C Indicate by check mark if the registrant is a well-known wn seasoned issuer, as defined in R ule 405 of the Securities Act :.
+Yes □ No ⊠ Indicate by check mark if the registrant is not require d to file reports pursuant to Section 13 or 15(d) of the Exchange e Act.
+Yes □ No ⊠ Note - Checking the box above will not relieve any those Sections. registrant required to file reports p bursuant to Section 13 or 15 (d) of the Exchange Act from their obligations under d) of the Securities Exchange Act of 1934 during the een subject to such filing requirements for the past 90 Indicate by check mark whether the registrant has suduring the preceding 12 months (or for such shorter p • • • be submitted pursuant to Rule 405 of Regulation S-T $\boxtimes$ No $\square$ Indicate by check mark whether the registrant is a lar company.
+See the definitions of "large accelerated Exchange Act. ge accelerated filer, an accelerated filer," "accelerated filer," "smalle filer, a non-accelerated filer er reporting company," and , a smaller reporting company, or an emerging growth "emerging growth company" in Rule 12b-2 of the Large accelerated filer □ Ac celerated filer □ Non-accelerated filer ⊠ Sm Smaller reporting company ⊠ Em nerging growth company If an emerging growth company, indicate by check financial accounting standards provided pursuant to S sition period for complying with any new or revised